-Item Critical accounting judgment, estimate or assumption Accounting Policy Insurance Liabilities Assessment of the significance of insurance risk 1.9 Financial Investments Fair values of financial investments 1.4 Deferred Tax asset Recognition of deferred tax asset 1.13 AVIF Recognition and carrying value of AVIF 1.21 Deferred Income Reserve Deferral of establishment fees 1.16
+Item Critical accounting judgment, estimate or assumption Accounting Policy Insurance Liabilities Assessment of the significance of insurance risk 1.9 Financial Investments Fair values of financial investments 1.4 Deferred Tax asset Recognition of deferred tax asset 1.14 AVIF Recognition and carrying value of AVIF 1.23 Deferred Income Reserve Deferral of establishment fees 1.16

 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgments and carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.
-In light of the global pandemic insurance contract liabilities have included a €3m Covid 19 provision.

-1.22.
+1.23.
 Goodwill, Intangible assets and acquired value of in-force policies ('AVIF')